 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.

 Stress Inoculation Training

 Stress Inoculation Training or SIT is a type of Cognitive Behavioral Therapy.
 You can do it by yourself or in a group.
 You will not have to go into detail about what happened.
 The focus is more on changing how you deal with the stress from the event.

 Lastly, medications.
 The brains of people with PTSD process threats differently, partly because the balance of chemicals called neurotransmitters is out of whack.
-Constantly trying to shut that down could lead to feeling emotionally cold and removed.
+Trying to shut that down could lead to feeling emotionally cold and removed.

-At We Level Up Treatment Center, we provide world-class care with round-the-clock medical professionals available to help you cope.
+We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 We all work as an integrated team providing Trauma Treatment for successful recovery.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
 Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.

 Start a New Life